katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

     Restart-Computer

-The below Ansible tasks can also be used to enable TLS v1.2:
+The below Assible tasks can also be used to enable TLS v1.2:

 .. code-block:: yaml+jinja